OpenRefine/OpenRefine/docs/docs/manual/installing.md

 :::caution Problems starting?

-If you get a message saying "Open Refine can't be opened because it is from an unidentified developer":
+If you are using an older version of OpenRefine, you may get a message saying "Open Refine can't be opened because it is from an unidentified developer".
+Try the following steps to resolve it:

 *   Open System Preferences and go to "Security and Privacy" and the “General” tab.
 You will see a message indicating that "OpenRefine was blocked from opening because it is not from an identified developer."
 You may also see “MacOS cannot verify that this app is free from malware.”
 See [issue #2191](https://github.com/OpenRefine/OpenRefine/issues/2191) for more information.